×

 When we asked people what advice they would give someone preparing to move to Philippines, they said:

 "Don't move in now unless you have a good contract stating details about deteriorating security.
 Move into Alabang since there is a brand new hospital.
 Prepare to pay for everything while in hospital.
 American style.
-No pay, no treatment," remarked one expat in Manila, Philippines.
+No pay, no treatment," explained one expat living in Manila, Philippines.

 How do I find a place to live in Philippines?